 The Rotterdam criteria are:

-As you can see, if you have high androgen levels and irregular periods then doctors can you can be diagnosed with PCOS as long as other conditions have been ruled out.
-Having ovarian cysts is a symptom of PCOS, not a cause.
+As you can see, if you have high androgen levels and irregular periods, then you can be diagnosed with PCOS as long as other conditions have been ruled out.
+Ovarian cysts and PCOS aren’t the same — having ovarian cysts is a symptom of PCOS, not a cause.

 Can you have ovarian cysts and not have PCOS?

-Yes, you can.
+Yes, you can have ovarian cysts without PCOS.
 In fact, ovarian cysts are incredibly common.
 Most people who ovulate will develop one minor ovarian cyst every month.
 The vast majority of ovarian cysts are benign, cause no symptoms, and go away on their own.

 Can you have PCOS without cysts?

 The answer to this question is a resounding yes.
-Plenty of people with PCOS don’t have ovarian cysts.
+Plenty of women with PCOS don’t have ovarian cysts.
 PCOS is an endocrine disorder rather than a condition solely involving your ovaries.

 Doctors describe PCOS as being a “constellation” of symptoms.
 If only the symptoms of PCOS were as beautiful as a galaxy in the night sky.
-PCOS can cause stubborn acne, excessive body hair growth, unpredictable and intense periods, and even infertility.
+PCOS can cause stubborn acne, excessive body hair growth, weight gain, high blood pressure, irregular or missed periods, and difficulty getting pregnant or infertility.
 These symptoms come from a systemic hormone imbalance in your body.
-Read more about that here.

 Functional cysts present much less stress.
 They tend to go away on their own without medical intervention.
 Simply having ovarian cysts is usually not a cause for concern, unless they get so big that they start affecting the structures around them.